ffnord/ffnord-puppet-gateway/README.md

 ## Open Problems

-* As usual, you should have configure the fully qualified domain name (fqdn) before running this module, you can check this with 'hostname -f'.
+* As usual, you should have configure the fully qualified domain name (fqdn) before running this module, you can check this with `hostname -f`.
-* The configured dns server only provide support for the root zone.
+* The configured dns server only provides support for the root zone.
   Custom tlds are currently not supported.
 * Bird6 must be reconfigured after a puppet run, otherwise the icvpn protocols are not available
-* When touching the network devices on a rerun named should be restarted.
+* When touching the network devices on a rerun `named` should be restarted.

 ## TODO